Beginner's Guide to Language Learning

 CONTENTS

-PART II: MINDSET
+PART I: INTROPART II: MINDSET

 PART III: LANGUAGE-SPECIFIC PREPARATION AND RESOURCES